Imran25git/Practice-projects/README.md

 # Practice-projects
-Different projects making to sharpen coding skills.
+There are different basic coding projects available to sharpen coding skills.